 What will CIL be used for?

 The requirement for the Council to maintain a CIL Regulation 123 list has been removed following the enactment of the new CIL Regulations 2019 on 1 September 2019.
 Therefore, the CIL Regulation 123 list is now to be used only as an informative document on how infrastructure may be delivered and funded in Bedford Borough through CIL income and section 106 planning obligations.
-The Council's CIL Regulations 123 list will be replaced by the Council's new Infrastructure Funding Statement by 31 December 2020.
+The Council's CIL Regulations 123 list will be replaced by the Council's new Infrastructure Funding Statement shown in the Income Reports below.

 See National Planning Practice Guidance for more information on the recent changes to the CIL Regulations.